Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 "Oh wow!
 I've always wanted to meet a princess!
 My names is Frixfal" She responds graciously, giving courtesy with the hem of her dress.

-Cygar smiles gingerly, before taking Frixfal's hand
+Cygar smiles gingerly, before taking Frixfal's hand and dragging her further into the alley.
+"Quick, they're after me, follow me!", Cygar whispers in such a way that it is audible to Frixfal

+"Its not like I have a choice."
+Frixfal responds with a smirk on her face, though it goes unnoticed by Cygar, focusing on remembering the map she had half a look at in the castle.

+Cygar takes the girl o